edu-python-course/workout-template/README.md

     - `.lesson/instructions.md` is the assignment instructions file visible for all.
     - `.lesson/lessonplan.md` is the private file, available only for the assignment owners and/or admins.
+Do not add solution to this file.
+      Use it for notes for the assignment.

 Other documents may be included into `.lesson` directory.
 Only `instructions.md` will be visible for the students.